jina-ai/jina/README.md

 <img src="https://github.com/jina-ai/jina/blob/master/.github/swagger-ui-prettyprint1.gif?raw=true" alt="Jina Swagger UI extension on visualizing neural search results" width="85%">
 </p>

-3️⃣ Not a GUI guy?
+3️⃣ Not a GUI person?
 Let's do it in Python then!
 Keep the above server running and start a simple client:

 <!-- README-CLIENT-START -->